 The founder of Property Partner, Daniel Gandesha, even decided to step down from the CEO role a few years back, in order to bring in someone better suited for running the big platform that Property Partner had become by then.
 I took that to be a good sign that the platform is being put in first place rather than the ego of the founder.

-When do you get Your Principle Investment Back?
+When do you get Your Principal Investment Back?

 The golden question of all questions – at least in the case of Property Partner, is when you get your money back.
 That is to say, your money will be tied up in real estate, so naturally, you are putting cash into one of the most illiquid asset classes in the investment space.